 Our registered office and geographic address: 33 Wellington Street, Leeds, LS1 4DL

 Our contact details: Telephone: +44 (0)113 283 2500, Fax: +44 (0)113 245 9412, Email: firstname.lastname@example.org

 Our professional body: Walker Morris LLP is authorised and regulated by the Solicitors Regulation Authority (the SRA).
 Details of the SRA can be accessed on the SRA website.

-Our professional rules: Walker Morris LLP is governed by the SRA Handbook and Code of Conduct 2011.
+Our professional rules: Walker Morris LLP is governed by the SRA Standard and Regulations 2019.